Investigation underway after man dies while in custody of Stamford police

 Body camera footage from the arrest shows Barrier was taken into custody without incident.

-The footage shows that officers asked Barrier to walk to the police car, but he responded he was tired.
-Officers then carried him to the patrol car, but on the ride to the department, Barrier was heard asking for the air conditioning to be turned on.
+Officers carried him to the patrol car when he indicated he couldn't walk, but on the ride to the department, Barrier was heard asking for the air conditioning to be turned on.

 Preliminary findings from an autopsy performed on Barrier later that day showed no evidence of inflicted injuries.
 The cause and manner of death is pending.